Developmental Milestones for Your 9-Month-Old

 Checklist for This Month

-• If you haven’t already, schedule your 9-month-old baby’s checkup.
-At these visits your healthcare provider will ensure your baby is eating and sleeping well and meeting growth and development milestones.
-The doctor will also check that you as the parent are doing OK and offer guidance on timely issues.
-Use this opportunity to ask questions and get advice, if you need it.
+• Schedule your 9-month-old baby’s checkup.
+At these visits, your 9-month-old’s healthcare provider will ensure your baby is eating and sleeping well and meeting growth and development milestones.
+The provider will also check that you as the parent are doing OK and offer guidance on timely issues.
+Use this opportunity to ask questions and get advice if needed.

 • Secure the furniture.
-Right about now or during the next few months, if he hasn’t already done so, your baby will start to pull himself up to stand.
-His arm muscles are stronger than his leg muscles, so he will probably cling onto furniture for support.
-Now is the best time to secure furniture to the wall or remove any furniture that might topple over.
+Right about now or during the next few months, your baby will start to pull themselves up to stand.
+Their arm muscles are stronger than their leg muscles, so they will probably cling onto furniture for support.
+Now is the best time to concentrate on babyproofing your home, including securing furniture to the walls or removing any furniture that might topple over.

-• Are you getting fantastic rewards for all those diapers you’re buying?
-If not, it’s time to download the Pampers Rewards app.
+• Sign up for rewards.
+Are you getting fantastic rewards for all those diapers you’re buying?
+If not, it’s time to download the Pampers Club app.

 How many diapers has your baby used?